CPP3004/LearningGit/README.md

 # LearningGit
-Use to learn Git / Fresco Play
+Use to learn Git / Fresco Play2